 TREATMENT PHASE: Patients are randomized to 1 of 2 arms.

 ARM C: Patients receive palbociclib PO QD on days 1-21.
 Postmenopausal patients also receive letrozole PO QD on days 1-28.
 Premenopausal patients also receive tamoxifen citrate PO QD on days 1-28 and gonadotropin-releasing hormone analog intramuscularly (IM) once monthly.
-Courses repeat every 28 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.

 ARM D: Postmenopausal patients receive letrozole PO QD on days 1-28.
 Premenopausal patients receive tamoxifen citrate PO QD on days 1-28 and gonadotropin-releasing hormone analog IM once monthly.
-Courses repeat every 28 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.